Atom Interferometer Tests of Dark Matter: Dark Matter Interaction Rates in Atom Interferometers

 \section{Dark Matter Interaction Rates in Atom Interferometers}

 Various interaction processes between the DM and atoms can cause the decoherence and phase shift effects.
-As will be discussed in detail below, because atoms in an atom interferometer are in a Bose-Einstein condensate state, the DM-atom interaction rate will receive a $N^2$ enhancement in the coherent scattering limit, where $N$ is the number of nucleons or electrons in the target.
+As will be discussed in detail below, because atoms in an atom interferometer begin in a coherent state, the DM-atom interaction rate will receive an $N^2$ enhancement in the coherent scattering limit in the scenarios we consider (contrast loss for matter interferometers, phase-shifts for matter interferometers and cold atom clouds), where $N$ is the number of nucleons or electrons in the target.
 Thus, to exploit this $N^2$ enhancement, we primarily seek processes that do not break the coherence of states within one wavepacket.
 In particular, we consider DM scattering via nuclear recoils (\ref{sec:nuc_recoils}), and interactions involving dark photons and coherent axion scattering (\ref{sec:other_process}).
 Only the nuclear recoils produce interesting constraints; however, we give estimates of the constraints for the other cases.